apache/couchdb-documentation/src/api/ddoc/rewrites.rst

 .. http:any:: /{db}/_design/{ddoc}/_rewrite/{path}
-    :synopsis: Rewrites HTTP request for the specified path by using stored array of routing rules or javascript function
+    :synopsis: Rewrites HTTP request for the specified path by using stored array of routing rules or JavaScript function

     Rewrites the specified path by rules defined in the specified design document.
 The rewrite rules are defined in *array* or *string* field